15 Alibaba Scams: How to Avoid Alibaba Scams/Fraud?

 You can always use certificates to verify a supplier; however, you need to be very careful because people can scan fake certificates nowadays.
 Whenever you are checking a supplier certificate, you should look for details like their ISO certification codes etc. Be sure that you are dealing with an ISO certified manufacturer before getting into business with them.

-8. AliExpress Stores
+8. Check AliExpress Stores

 Nowadays, you can find as many Alibaba stores as many companies are opening AliExpress stores to sell safely and pay using escrow and credit cards.
 Whenever you find a supplier with an AliExpress store, you need to analyze the store.
 The details like feedback can help you explore how genuine a supplier is in product quality delivery and dispatch.

-9. Live Factory Videos of a supplier
+9. Live Factory Videos of a Supplier

 You can quickly know if a supplier is genuine by checking out their live videos on Alibaba profiles.
 Alibaba usually produces the videos, so checking the producer can tell that the supplier is real.
 These are some of the common signs that can tell you if a supplier is genuine or not.
 Do not let scammers on Alibaba to take advantage of you as a customer.
 Conduct these background checks before getting into business with them because it’s necessary.